Omega-Numworks/Omega-Guide/docs/how-does-it-work.md

 The calculator uses a MCU (Microcontroller Unit) made by ST Microelectronics to do all the work.
 - The MCU used in N0100 is the [STM32F412](https://www.st.com/en/microcontrollers-microprocessors/stm32f412.html).
 This one has one storage partition, named "flash" because it's flash memory.
-- The MCU used in N0110 and N0115 is the [STM32F730](https://www.st.com/en/microcontrollers-microprocessors/stm32f730r8.html).
+- The MCU used the in N0110 and N0115 is the [STM32F730](https://www.st.com/en/microcontrollers-microprocessors/stm32f730r8.html).
 This one has 2 flashs.
 Named "internal" and "external"
 - The MCU used in N0120 is the [STM32H725](https://www.st.com/en/microcontrollers-microprocessors/stm32h725-735.html).
 This one also has 2 flashs, but is also more powerful than n0110's one

 So we can make 2 categories: